 These activities are designed to help pupils start to consider the many areas of Community Resilience.
-There is a group discussion activity, an individual task and a game which can be used to lead into the main debating activities.
+There is a group discussion activity, a solo activity and a game which can be used to lead into the main debating activities.

 Work in groups of 4.